 Hold pumpkin and lean forward by hinging at the hip.
 Keep your back flat and pull the pumpkin in by bending your elbows, keeping them close to your body.
 Lower weight to return to starting position, and perform 12 reps.

 Hold a pumpkin with both hands, balance on one leg, keep your standing knee soft (slightly bent) and perform a deadlift by hinging at your hip while keeping your back straight and neck neutral.
 Extend your free leg behind you in line with your body.
 Lower your body until your back is parallel to the floor, or as low as you can go without rounding your back.
 Return to starting position and repeat on the other side.
 Perform 8-12 reps on each leg.

 BRIDGE WITH PUMPKIN CHEST PRESS

 Lie on your back with your knees bent and your feet flat on the floor.
-Hold the pumpkin at your chest and as you raise your hips off the floor straighten your arms to press the pumpkin to the ceiling.
+Hold the pumpkin at your chest, as you raise your hips off the floor, straighten your arms to press the pumpkin to the ceiling.
 Brace your core and flex your glutes for two seconds at the top, then slowly lower your hips back to the floor and return the pumpkin to your chest.
 Perform 12 reps.

 Indoors or out, carve out some time for this pumpkin-themed circuit.
-When you’re finished with your workout, you can celebrate by making a pie.
+When your workout is complete, you can celebrate by making a pie.